gregorlarson/secrepo/README.md

 To add a first key to your repo use: `git secrepo new default` To list the keys use: `git secrepo keys`

+### Selection of Encrypt (default) Key
+Each file is encrypted by a single key.
+Because SecRepo allows several keys to be stored, a key must be designated as *default* in order to be used for encryption.
+The default encryption key is looked for (in order):
+   * environment variables
+      * this is not a common use, so a warning may be output when encrypting with an environment key.
+   * local git repo
+   * global config

 ### Key Security
 It is *not* intended that secrepo provides the same level of security as a password vault or encrypted volume where the decryption keys are memorized by the user never stored on disk.
 SecRepo encryption is really only as secure as the machine where you use the keys and keep the decrypted working tree.
 Your SecRepo keys *are* stored on disk.
 This is necessary so that git is usable without frequent password prompts.

-The srconfig files where your keys are stored are protected, however, an administrative user on your machine *will* be able to access your keys, also, your keys may be retrievable from a regular filesystem backup.
-If someone steals your keys, and they have access to the encrypted (bare) repo, they may be able to access the contents of your repo for an extended period, without your knowledge (including new commits) until your change your keys.
+The srconfig file where your keys are stored is protected, however, an administrative user on your machine *will* be able to access your keys, also, your keys may be retrievable from a regular filesystem backup.
+If someone steals your keys, and they have access to the encrypted (bare) repo, they may be able to access the contents of your repo for an extended period, without your knowledge (including new commits) until you change your keys.

-#### Stonger Security Ideas
+#### Stronger Security Ideas
-If you are putting really sensitive information into a Git repo, you probably want to keep your working tree (checked out Git files) and SecRepo keys on an encrypted volume such as Truecrypt or LUKS or NTFS encryption.
-You also would want to control access to your bare repo (in the cloud) as must as possible (only allow ssh access and create separate keys for each legitimate user).
+If you are putting really sensitive information into a Git repo, you probably want to keep your working tree (checked out Git files) and SecRepo keys on an encrypted volume such as Truecrypt, LUKS or NTFS encryption.
+Also, you would want to control access to your bare repo (in the cloud) as much as possible (only allow ssh access and require separate ssh keys for each legitimate user).
 You probably want to change the SecRepo encryption key after revoking access for a user.

 ## Configuring Filters
 Secrepo works by configuring filters in your git configuration.
 You also need to activate these filters in you git working tree in `.gitattributes`.
 A sub-command `git secrepo config` handles git configurations.